Great Cornard War Memorial is a Grade II listed building in the Babergh local planning authority area, England. First listed on 11 May 2020. Memorial.

 Description

-DESCRIPTION: The memorial stands in the south corner of the churchyard of the Church of St Andrew, beside the junction of Church Road and Bures Road.
+The Great Cornard War Memorial is a First World War memorial that was unveiled in 1920 and altered after the Second World War.
+It is made of Portland stone and is located in the south corner of the churchyard of the Church of St Andrew, near the junction of Church Road and Bures Road.

-Further inscriptions on the upper step of the base commemorate those who lost their lives in the Second World War, and read: on the south-east face 1939-45 followed by five names; and on the south-west face 1939-45 and a further five names.
+Additional inscriptions on the upper step of the base honor those who lost their lives in the Second World War.
+The south-east face lists the years 1939-45 followed by five names, while the south-west face also notes 1939-45 and includes a further five names.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.